Reduce Expanded Plastic Waste and Recycling Costs

 What Is Expanded Plastic Waste?

-While these products are uniquely useful in keeping foods and medical supplies fresh during shipping, as well as providing sanitary, disposable items for many businesses, EPS does not bio-degrade.
-If it is not efficiently collected and recycled, plastic waste may last virtually forever in a landfill.
-If burned, it releases harmful chemicals and soot, so expanded plastic waste should always be recycled.
+While expanded plastic products are uniquely useful in keeping foods and medical supplies fresh during shipping and in providing sanitary, disposable items for many businesses, they do not biodegrade.
+If they are not efficiently collected and recycled, expanded plastics may last virtually forever in a landfill.
+Worse, they often end up in the oceans.
+If burned, expanded plastics release harmful chemicals and soot, so they should always be recycled.

 What Equipment Will Compress Expanded Plastics?